GoDaddy pricing: everything you need to know

 GoDaddy’s WordPress hosting plans are built for users who want a hassle-free WordPress experience with its AI creation tool, managed services, enhanced security, and optimized performance.
 Whether you’re running a simple blog, a growing business site, or an online store, these plans offer flexibility and key features like automated updates, malware protection, and a free SSL certificate.

 GoDaddy’s WordPress plans come with clear pricing – the longer you commit, the lower your monthly rate.
-However, unlike shared hosting, there’s no 60-month option, and the best deals sit in the 36-month range.
+Same as with shared hosting, the best deals sit in the 36-month range.
 Plus, the Ultimate plan is ideal if you’re running multiple sites or planning to sell online with WooCommerce.

-The Managed WordPress Basic plan is perfect for beginners or personal blogs – simple, affordable, and covers all the essentials.
+The Hosting for WordPress Basic plan is perfect for beginners or personal blogs – simple, affordable, and covers all the essentials.

-The Managed WordPress Deluxe plan suits growing sites, with useful extras like DDoS protection and a staging site for safer edits.
+The Hosting for WordPress Deluxe plan suits growing sites, with useful extras like DDoS protection and a staging site for safer edits.

-The Managed WordPress Ultimate plan is ideal for multi-site users or small businesses, offering WooCommerce integration, SEO tools, and priority support for scaling quickly.
+The Hosting for WordPress Ultimate plan is ideal for multi-site users or small businesses, offering WooCommerce integration, SEO tools, and priority support for scaling quickly.

 GoDaddy VPS hosting pricing